siddsabata/codedeck/README.md

 ### Stopping the Application

-To stop CodeDeck when you're done:
+To stop codedeck when you're done:

 ```bash
 # If running in foreground (you see logs), press: